brisa-build/brisa/packages/docs/api-reference/extended-props/renderOn.md

 return <web-component renderOn="build" />;
 ```

+> [!CAUTION]
+>
+> Only the initial HTML of the web component can be prerendered, once it is hydrated it will be rendered again from the client.

 > [!IMPORTANT]
 >
 > The rest of the properties that are passed to it must be serializable and static, as they are executed at build time.
 Otherwise, it will throw an error.